isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Note that for types with a default constructor, attempting to postpone initialization simply leads to a default initialization followed by an assignment.
 A popular reason for such examples is "efficiency", but a compiler that can detect whether we made a used-before-set error can also eliminate any redundant double initialization.

-At the cost of repeating `cond` we could write
+At the cost of repeating `cond` we could write:

     widget i = (cond) ? f1() : f3();
     widget j = (cond) ? f2() : f4();

 Assuming that there is a logical connection between `i` and `j`, that connection should probably be expressed in code:

     pair<widget,widget> make_related_widgets(bool x)
     {
         return (x) ? {f1(),f2()} : {f3(),f4() };
     }

     auto init = make_related_widgets(cond);
     widget i = init.first;
     widget j = init.second;

 Obviously, what we really would like is a construct that initialized n variables from a `tuple`.
 For example:

     auto {i,j} = make_related_widgets(cond);    // Not C++14

 Today, we might approximate that using `tie()`:

     widget i;       // bad: uninitialized variable